Multi-attribute community detection in International Trade Network: Numerical application

-Now, we focus on the countries' role within the network.
-As shown in Figure \ref{fig:communityWorld}, the initial breakdown in communities gives a general feeling of the relevance of different macro-regions in the whole trade network.
-We have indeed that the top cluster, characterized by 69 countries at step 1, includes all the most developed European countries\footnote{28 European Countries are included in community 1.
-Gibraltar, San Marino and Andorra and some countries originated after the breakup of Jugoslavia and Russia are not included.}, largest economies in Asia and Middle East, several countries in South America, Canada, Mexico, USA, Australia and New Zealand.
-Furthermore, Algeria, Angola, Egypt, Morocco, Nigeria and South Africa are included for the African continent.
-Except for some small countries, this community includes all the advanced economies identified in the World Economic Outlook (WEO) by the International Monetary Fund (IMF)\footnote{List of advanced countries according to WEO are available at: https://www.imf.org/external/pubs/ft/weo/2019/01/weodata/groups.htm\#ea } and the emerging economies identified by IMF and by other analysts\footnote{Various sources list countries as ``emerging economies'' exist.
+https://www.imf.org/external/pubs/ft/weo/2019/01/weodata/groups.htm\#ea} and the emerging economies identified by IMF and by other analysts\footnote{Various sources list countries as ``emerging economies'' exist.
 A few countries appear in every list (BRICS, Mexico, Turkey).
 While there are no commonly agreed upon parameters on which the countries can be classified as ``Emerging Economies'', several firms have developed detailed methodologies to identify the top performing emerging economies every year.}. \\ At the end of the procedure, we obtain that the most central group is composed by China, Germany, Japan and United States.
 Higher volumes of trades are indeed moved by these countries (e.g., see ranking of in and out-strength in Table \ref{tab:table2}) and, at the same time, they also show the highest levels of interconnections. \\ In the second group, we have countries which either are positioned at a slightly lower level (as GBR, FRA, ITA and NLD) or are outstanding for one specific indicator, but, on average, they show a less relevant role in the network.
 For instance, Canada has the second position in terms of hubs centrality (see Table \ref{tab:table2}), but shows an average ranking around 14, because of a lower clustering.
 This is in line with its low value of the ECI. \\